 - Screen Refresh Rate: 75 Hz

-The Asus VT229H touchscreen is a reliable monitor with full HD resolution.
+The Asus VP229Q 21.5” display is a reliable monitor with full HD resolution.
 We experienced smooth images thanks to the 75-hertz refresh rate, and its IPS panel delivered fantastic colors.
 Plus, the 1920 x 1080 display resolution made it easy for us to watch movies and work with video.

-It supports 10-point touch, which means typing on a virtual keyboard or using multi-touch was a comfortable experience.
-To get even better default image quality, we had to adjust the gamma settings, and you will have to do so too.
+This monitor also supports vertical orientation, which makes it even more versatile.
+To get the best image quality, we had to adjust the gamma settings, and you will have to do so, too.

 - Supports multi-touch